Playing with Aussie Dust Mica Powders - By Christel Bradbury

 I was so excited to be asked to have a play with the new "Aussie Dust" Mica powders by Aussie Decor Transfers!

-Using an artist brush, I applied two coats over a dark grey chalk painted embellishment.
+Using an artist brush, I applied two coats over a dark grey chalk painted "squiggle sculpture thingy".
 If you wanted more of a translucent colour or a glaze, one coat would be enough.
 Mixing with the clear coat makes it dry super fast and smooth.
 Once it was dry, I applied one of Aussie Decor Transfers Australian Wildflowers III - Banksia dry rub transfers and wow, it looks amazing!

 I love the mica powders!
 They are so easy to use and you only need a tiny bit for it to go a long way.
 Once I had finished I didn’t want to waste the left over mixes, so I added a couple of mist squirts of water and mixed it up again and applied it to a moulding.
 Guess what?!
 It worked and dried super fast, giving a shimmer effect all over the project.
 I Love it!